Yes, the employer has several reporting requirements under the Code

 stipulates the employer must report to a health and safety officer any accident, occupational disease or hazardous occurrence that results in:

-the impairment of a body function of an employee;
+- the permanent impairment of a body function of an employee;

-The employer must report to the officer by telephone or telex as soon as possible, but not later than 24 hours after becoming aware of any of the above results [s.
+The employer must report to the Head of Compliance and Enforcement by telephone or fax as soon as possible, but not later than 24 hours after becoming aware of any of the above results [s.
 15.5, COHS Regs

 ].
 Within 72 hours, the employer must record a description which includes causes of the occurrence and any corrective measures taken or the reason for not taking corrective measures.
 A copy must immediately be given to the work place committee or the health and safety representative. [s.
 15.6, COHS Regs